meagerfindings/meagerfindings.com/pages/the-resource-page.md

 ## Cell Phone resources

+For our in-depth review of both Google's Project Fi and Mint Mobile, check out our article: [Saving Money on Cell Phone Plans]({{ site.baseurl }}{% link _posts/2018-08-18-saving-money-on-cell-phone-plans.md %}).

 ### Google Project Fi

 Get the combined benefit having T-Mobile, Sprint, and U.S. Cellular when you use [Google's Project Fi](https://fi.google.com/about/).
 First line is $20 and each GB used after that is $10.
 This can be very cheap if you use little data, but costs skyrocket if you use a lot of data.
 You only pay for what you use data-wise.